djeedai/bevy_tweening/README.md

 ### Animate a component

-Animate the transform position of an entity by creating a `Tween` animation for the tranform, and adding an `Animator` component with that tween:
+Animate the transform position of an entity by creating a `Tween` animation for the transform, and adding an `Animator` component with that tween:

 ```rust
 // Create a single animation (tween) to move an entity.